Nuno Mendes (footballer, born 2002)

 Nuno Alexandre Tavares Mendes (/pt/; born 19 June 2002) is a Portuguese professional footballer who plays as a left-back for Ligue 1 club Paris Saint-Germain and the Portugal national team.
 He is widely regarded as one of the best left-backs in the world.

 He came through Sporting CP's youth academy, making his first-team debut in 2020 and winning a double of Primeira Liga and Taça da Liga the following season while being named in the Primeira Liga Team of the Year.
-In August 2021, he moved to Paris Saint-Germain on loan, joining the club permanently for €38 million in June 2022.
-In 2024–25, he was a prominent player as they attained a continental treble, including their first-ever UEFA Champions League title.
+In August 2021, he moved to Paris Saint-Germain on loan, joining permanently for €38 million in June 2022.
+In 2024–25, he was a prominent player as they attained a continental treble; he won several honours during his spell at the latter club, including five Ligue 1 titles and back-to-back Champions Leagues in 2025 and 2026.

 Mendes represented Portugal at various youth levels.
-He made his full debut in 2021, and was chosen in the squads for the 2022 World Cup and two European Championships (2020 and 2024).
+He made his full debut in 2021, and was chosen in the squads for two World Cups and as many European Championships.
 He won the UEFA Nations League in 2025, being named the best player of the finals.

 Club career

 Early career

 Born in Sintra, Lisbon District of Cape Verdean descent, Mendes started playing football aged 9, and his idols growing up were Cristiano Ronaldo, Lionel Messi, David Alaba and Marcelo, the two last players being the ones he tried to emulate.
-He would be spotted by his school teacher Bruno Botelho, who invited him to play for local club Despertar on the outskirts of Lisbon.
+He was invited to play for local club Despertar by his school teacher Bruno Botelho on the outskirts of Lisbon.
 He quickly stood out, subsequently catching the eye of Benfica, Porto and Sporting CP and joining the latter's youth system at the age of 10.

 During his scouting process, as he returned home from school, Mendes realised he was being followed by a man.
 For fear of being robbed, he ran home, located in a very poor neighbourhood; the "stalker" was actually a Sporting scout, who later convinced him to sign.
 He spent the next four years making a two-hour round trip in order to train every night with his teacher, before moving to Sporting's academy at the age of 14.

 Mendes initially played as an attacking midfielder before being converted to a left-back, a position he struggled with in the beginning.